idaholab/moose/modules/doc/content/finite_volumes.md

 Ghost cells for boundary conditions and other important functionality is handled automatically at this level so kernel and boundary condition code can be written nearly like the FE equivalents.

+Previously, the variable class heirarchy did not have a field-variable-specific intermediate class.
+FV variables, however are field variables that need to be included in some field-variable operations performed in MOOSE.
+This was not previously possible because FV variables would have to have shared their entire interface/API with FE variables - which would be a poor choice because of so many non-overlapping API needs between the two (e.g. no shape and test function related functions are needed for FV variables).
+So a new field-variable intermediate class was introduced to the variable class heirarchy to facilitate appropriately separate APIs while allowing common operations to be performed on all field variables.

 ## FV Kernels